-The Greenspun College of Urban Affairs Presents the Fall College Colloquia Series featuring national and international scholars.
+The Greenspun College of Urban Affairs, in collaboration with the Nevada Medical Center, presents the Fall Scholar Series featuring national and international scholars.

 Scott G. Eberle, Editor of the American Journal of Play; and Stuart Brown, founder of The National Institute For Play, will present a talk entitled: “Play as a Public Health Necessity: Time for Attunement, Trust, and Understanding.”
 Their research has shown that early experiences with joyful, developmentally-appropriate play leaves a lifelong legacy of resilience, greater social ease, and a healthy tolerance of differences.